Jason Zadrozny: Political career

 In May 2017, Zadrozny was elected to Nottinghamshire County Council for the new Ashfields division as an Ashfield Independent.
 In that election, Ashfield Independents candidates stood in five county divisions, and won all five.
 In October 2017, there was a council by-election in Hucknall North, where his party gained the seat after the Conservative incumbent, Ben Bradley, was elected as member of parliament for Mansfield at the general election in June and resigned his council seat.
 In the Sutton Junction and Harlow Wood by-election of December 2018, his party won again, with 82 percent of the votes.

 In 2018, eight councillors defected from the incumbent Labour administration to Ashfield Independents, and Zadrozny was again elected as Leader of Ashfield District Council.
 His policies include the building a new leisure centre with swimming pools for Kirkby-in-Ashfield; restoration of the town clock; and community spring clean events.

 In May 2019, Zadrozny‘s position at Ashfield District Council was secured when his new political party won all but five seats on the council.

 In the 2019 general election, Zadrozny stood for Parliament in the Ashfield constituency again; this time for the Ashfield Independents.
 He came second, with 27.6 percent of the vote.

 Zadrozny has stated that he voted for the United Kingdom to leave the European Union in the 2016 membership referendum, and later advocated leaving the EU as soon as possible.

 In the 2024 general election, Zadrozny stood for Parliament in Ashfield for a third time.
 He came third, with 15.7 percent of the vote.
 Lee Anderson retained the seat for Reform UK, and Labour candidate Rhea Keehn came second.

 In the 2025 County Council elections, Zadrozny lost his Ashfields division seat to Reform candidate Alan Bite.

 Zadrozny is a member of the Local Government Association’s Fire Commission, and its Resources Board.

+In September 2026, he resigned as leader of Ashfield Council and as the leader of the Ashfield Independents due to fraud and tax evasion convictions.
+As of 22 September 2026, he remained as a ward councillor, and apologised to the residents and staff of the council.

 Personal life

-In 2017 Zadrozny appeared before Nottingham Crown Court charged with child sex allegations.
+In 2017, Zadrozny appeared before Nottingham Crown Court charged with child sex allegations.
 The Crown Prosecution Service offered no evidence, and the charges were dismissed.

 In 2022, Zadrozny married his long-term partner.

 In 2023, Zadrozny was charged with 12 counts of fraud by false representation, four counts of income tax evasion, and one of possessing cocaine.
-He pleaded not guilty to all charges, and awaits trial before a Crown Court.
-At a court hearing in October 2023, the judge agreed with the defence's request to move the trial away from Nottinghamshire.
-His trial was transferred to Northampton, and was due to start on 24 February 2025.
+He pleaded not guilty to all charges.
+At the defence's request the trial was moved away from Nottinghamshire.
+It was transferred to Northampton, where it began on 24 August 2026.

-However, by 10 February 2025, Zadrozny's trial had been deferred, because Northampton Crown Court was over-booked for his trial date.
-It was rescheduled to begin on 24 August 2026: a delay of 18 months.
-Zadrozny appealed against the deferral, citing "the weight" of awaiting trial for four years.
-He offered that he and his defence team were "happy to go within reason to any court in the Midlands region".
+On 21 September 2026, Zadrozny was found guilty of nine counts of fraud and four of tax evasion.
+He was found not guilty of three further counts of fraud.